Click & Clack Talk Cars

 means more speeding tickets? - Ryan

 RAY: Both, Ryan.
-If its
+If it’s

 an old compressor and you let it sit idle all